Black and red crayon

 L. E. Holden Fund 1978.53

-For Mulready, drawing was a lifelong preoccupation.
-These two sheets were drawn from models in the Royal Academy’s life school when the artist was 73.
-He was one of the Academy’s most devoted teachers, positioning the model for his students and then drawing alongside them.
-Closely observed and meticulously crafted, both drawings attest to Mulready’s consummate skill as a draftsman.
-The sensuality of the female nude and the weather-beaten face of the male model are as arresting today as they were in Victorian London.
+For William Mulready, drawing was a lifelong preoccupation.
+This sheet was drawn from a model in the Royal Academy’s life school when the artist was 73.
+He was one of the academy’s most devoted teachers, positioning the model for his students and then drawing alongside them.
+Closely observed and meticulously crafted, the work attests to Mulready’s consummate skill as a draftsman.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.